There is a SECRET place of hiding and safety mentioned in the Song of Solomon, or Song of Songs in the Old Testament, in the Bible.

 1 Corinthians 10:4 explains more about the clefts of the rock:

 "for they drank of that spiritual Rock that followed them, AND THAT ROCK WAS CHRIST."

-This is where the true followers of Christ find their place of safety in times of trouble.
+This is where the true followers of Christ find their Place of Safety in the tribulation, or ANY TIME OF TROUBLE.

 I will say of the LORD, He is my refuge and my fortress: my God; in him will I trust.

 Surely he shall deliver thee from the snare of the fowler, and from the noisome pestilence.

 He shall cover thee with his feathers, and under his wings shalt thou trust: his truth shall be thy shield and buckler.

 Thou shalt not be afraid for the terror by night; nor for the arrow that flieth by day;